 Violence/Suspense.
 If you’re looking at Thor: Ragnarok from purely the violence standpoint – most of the film is pretty accurate with the Marvel action intensity.
 Sci-fi violence without being completely gory is throughout most of the film.
 The climatic battle brings the intensity up a level when Hela battles Thor (it’s “eye” raising to say the least), Hulk and a giant creature and a scene with the Executioner that may be a little intense for younger kids.

 When I was asked to give my 2 cents as I left the theater last night, I told the reporter 1 word: “spoof-y.”
 And to be honest, I think that about sums up how I feel about the movie.
-It wasn’t as intense as the first movie or as dark as movie 2.
+It wasn’t as intense as the first movie or as dark as Thor: The Dark World.
 But I do feel like Thor had a bit of an identity crisis in this movie.
 Has the God of Thunder been so under the influence by Earth that he picked up all of the sarcasm and humor of mortals?
 Maybe.

 But overall, I would say that Thor: Ragnarok has the sarcastic humor of Deadpool minus the overt language and the fun of Guardians minus the cool music (except the one Led Zeppelin song) and the action of Avengers minus the chaos.
 It’s Thor in his laid back phase of his life – perhaps still trying to find his signature “thing” in this crazy intertwined Marvel universe.
 I’m not quite 100% sure he’s found his voice yet (maybe it’s like a Samson thing since he cut his hair), but he definitely found his thunder.

 Fun, quirky and definitely “spoofy,” families will either appreciate and embrace or walk away confused by this new version of Thor.
 But one thing’s for sure, guaranteed laughs will be had by all.